-A fun feature close to town with moderate slopes, but a mild bushwack at the bottom.
-Bring a rope for cutting cornices and ski cutting or wait for a safe, mid to late season day.
+A super fun feature close to town with moderate slopes, but a mild bushwack at the bottom.
+Best as a mid to late season day.

 Park at the Fernie vistor centre at approximately 49°31’29”, -115°03’17”.

 From the visitor centre, skin up the mellow hiking/biking trails towards the Swine Flu mountain bike up-track, which meanders its way through dense forest on the Procter’s south slopes.
 From the top of Swine Flu, continue up the hiking trail leading toward Mt.
 Procter’s summit.
 After an hour or so of skinning through dense trees, meet up with the ridge at approximately 49°32’40”, -115°03’55”.
 This point marks the top of the first, SE facing avy chute (marked by the red arrow pointing down above).